Chart Color Schemes

 Dungog is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Dungog, as per the latest Census evaluation, 94.6% of dwellings were houses, with the remaining 5.4% comprising semi-detached homes, apartments, and other types of dwellings.
-This contrasts with Non-Metro NSW's dwelling structure, which was 82.6% houses and 17.4% other dwellings.
-Home ownership in Dungog stood at 46.8%, with mortgaged dwellings accounting for 28.8% and rented dwellings making up 24.4%.
-The median monthly mortgage repayment in the area was $1,300, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent figure in Dungog was recorded at $300, compared to Non-Metro NSW's $330.
-Nationally, Dungog's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Dwelling structure in Dungog, as per the latest Census, consisted of 94.6% houses and 5.4% other dwellings.
+In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Dungog was at 46.8%, with mortgaged dwellings at 28.8% and rented ones at 24.4%.
+The median monthly mortgage repayment in the area was $1,300, lower than Regional NSW's average of $1,733.
+Median weekly rent in Dungog was $300, compared to Regional NSW's $330.
+Nationally, Dungog's mortgage repayments were significantly lower at $1,300 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing